Hey Kids (Start Here)

 The first round is a draw.

-That is not sad.
+That’s not sad.

 It is not sad at all.

 Newt prefers to play as Hell.
-Mako thinks that this is because he prefers to ally himself with GLaDOS and because Dr. Lightcap would only play as Chell.
+Mako thinks this is because he prefers to ally himself with GLaDOS and because Dr. Lightcap would only play as Chell.

 “Is it a coincidence,” Raleigh asks, “that the voice of GLaDOS and the voice of the drift interface sound exactly the same?”